Black Cadillac (film)

-Black Cadillac is a 2003 American thriller film directed by John Murlowski and written by Murlowski and Will Aldis.
-The film stars Shane Johnson, Josh Hammond, Jason Dohring, and Randy Quaid.
+Black Cadillac is a 2003 American thriller film directed by John Murlowski, and written by Murlowski and Will Aldis.
+It stars Shane Johnson, Josh Hammond, Jason Dohring and Randy Quaid.

-Premise

-Three young men – Scott, CJ and Robbie (Scott's younger brother) – are menaced by a sinister 1957 Cadillac limousine, and barely escape with their lives.

 Plot

 Three young men, Scott, CJ and Scott's younger brother Robbie, stop at a roadhouse in snowy Wisconsin in search of a good time.
 Soon, CJ gets into a fight in the bar and Scott is forced to come inside and bail him and Robbie out.
 Leaving the roadhouse, the three set off for Minnesota, their home state.

 Within a few minutes, a large, menacing black 1957 Cadillac limousine begins stalking them, repeatedly creeping up close and backing off again.
 Later, they pick up Deputy Sheriff Charlie Harman, whose '86 Chevrolet police cruiser has broken down on the side of the road.
 After picking up the friendly and talkative Charlie, the 1957 Cadillac Limousine follows them all the way, begins to act more aggressive and for unknown reasons challenges Scott's car (a red Saab 900) to a drag race, in which it tries repeatedly to wreck the Saab.
 Later, the men stop at a cafe at the side of the road to grab some refreshments for the night, where they soon discover a message on the windshield of the Saab stating "Your sin will find you", mysteriously unremovable.